 Camping in Florida State Forests

-Fewer amenities and less security than state parks but loaded with scenic, backcountry ambience, Florida’s State Forests are hidden gems.
+Fewer amenities and less security but loaded with back-country ambience, Florida’s State Forests are off the radar of most transient campers, although locals know the benefits.

 State forests are easier to book and cost less than state parks.
 Hiking, fishing, off-road bicycling, birding and kayaking are the big draw.
 Some state forests have equestrian campgrounds.

-Only a few state forest campgrounds have hookups for recreational vehicles, and then rarely more than electric and a shared water spigot.
-Best avoided during gun-hunting season, November until January.
+Only a few state forest campgrounds have utilities, rarely more than a shared water spigot, and you may want to avoid forest campgrounds during hunting season, November until January.

 Primitive backcountry sites are $10 per night.
 Campgrounds without hookups are $15, and sites with electric are $25.
 Some forests offer group camping areas for $25 for groups up to 10 people and 4 vehicles, perfect for multiple families or couples traveling together.